PLACE YOUR ORDER HERE.

-Shortlisted for the French-American Foundation 2017 Translation Prize
+Shortlisted for The French-American Foundation Translation Prize 2017 and longlisted for The Albertine Prize 2017

 'Here, now, is a remarkable new book that does everything—biography, criticism, film history, memoir, and even fiction, all at once, all out in front. . . .
 In her combination of the conversational and the incantatory, the fragmentary and the infinite, Léger captures something of [Marguerite] Duras’s own tones and moods, yet her approach to Loden and her appreciation of “Wanda” are entirely her own.' – The New Yorker